kbmulligan/cs457-project3/README.md

 When all packets have been transmitted, the program exits.
 All activity is logged.

+The program should only run for 60 seconds at most.
+Less than 10 seconds with small numbers of routers.

 ## Notes
 - Timestamps use UTC and have a resolution down to microseconds